Cavity magnon-polariton interface for strong spin-spin coupling

-In summary, we have proposed a hybrid system consisting of a CPW resonator weakly coupled to NV spins and a YIG nanosphere supporting magnons with Kerr effect.
-With the strong driving field, the Kerr effect can squeeze magnons, giving rise to exponentially enhanced strong cavity-magnon coupling, and thus CMPs can be formed.
-By approaching the cavity-magnon coupling strength to the critical value, the spin-LP coupling is greatly enhanced to the strong coupling regime with the accessible parameters, while the coupling between the spins and the HP is fully suppressed.
-Using the LP as quantum interface in the dispersive regime, strong long-distance spin-spin coupling can be achieved, which allows quantum state exchange between two spins.
-With current fabricated technology of the CPW resonator, the distance of the strong spin-spin coupling can be up to$\sim$cm level, which is improved about six orders of magnitude than the previous proposal of directly coupled spins to a YIG nanosphere.
-Our scheme provides a potential path to realize a long-distance strong spin-spin coupling with critical CMPs in weakly coupled hybrid systems.
+In summary, we have proposed a hybrid system consisting of a CPW resonator weakly coupled to NV spins and a YIG nanosphere supporting magnons with {the} Kerr effect.
+With a strong driving field, the Kerr effect can squeeze magnons, giving rise to an exponentially enhanced strong cavity-magnon coupling, and thus HP and LP can be formed. {When the cavity-magnon coupling strength reaches the critical value}, the spin-LP coupling is greatly enhanced to the strong coupling regime with accessible parameters, while the coupling between the spin and the HP is fully suppressed.
+Using the LP as quantum interface in the dispersive regime, {the} strong spin-spin coupling can be achieved, which allows quantum state exchange between two spins.
+Our scheme provides a potential path to realize strong spin-spin coupling with critical cavity-magnon polaritons.

-This paper is supported by the National Natural Science Foundation of China (Grants No.~12205069, No.~11904201 and No.~11804074).
+{\bf Funding.} Natural Science Foundation of Zhejiang Province (Grant No. LY24A040004), "Pioneer" and "Leading Goose" R\&D Program of Zhejiang (Grant No. 2025C01028), and Shenzhen International Quantum Academy (Grant No. SIQA2024KFKT010).